Day two of our travels. So far we’ve visited

 He told us that when she was a child she suffered a massive head wound when she was hit in the head by a metal weight.
 It was an accident caused by a slave owner who was intending to hit an escaped slave that was running away.
 The injury gave her troubles all her life but it rarely slowed her down.

 Harriet Tubman was a remarkable rebel.
 Born into slavery she not only escaped but she made 13 rescue missions to save family and friends.
-In the Civil War she was a nurse, an armed scout and a spy.
+In the Civil War, she was a nurse, an armed scout, and a spy.
 She was the first woman to lead war-time troops.
 In 1865 it took three men to physically thrown her into another train car after she insisted she had a right to sit where ever she wanted.
-She was speaker for abolition, women’s rights, temperance, and civil rights.
+She was a speaker for abolition, women’s rights, temperance, and civil rights.

 Leaving the museum I thought about why Harriet Tubman was able to do so much in a time when women, especially women of color, were sidelined.
 I think it’s because she was able to be invisible and visible when the situation needed it.
-She was always underestimated, if she was even seen at all, which made it possible for her do amazing things for others.
+She was always underestimated if she was even seen at all, which made it possible for her to do amazing things for others.
 Those that saw her power, helped her, worked with her and encouraged her.
 Such a remarkable and fiery woman that could have been forgotten to history but her heroic actions speak to the good that can be in all of us and that’s why she’s still taught in school.

 It made me think of my youngest.
 She’s the quietest of us, underestimated, and unintentionally left out of conversations but I feel she has the biggest heart of all of us and quite possibly the smartest.
 I saw a lot of Harriet in my youngest and the pride swelled.

 We took the five-minute drive to Fort Hill Cemetery to pay our respects.